 In this environment, we offer a current breakdown of allocation between cash and gold, equities and debt/leveraged positions.
 The high-yield debt or leveraged positions were expected to be independent of equities but declined even more than the overall stock market in March.
-While the preferreds stocks are down in price and reduce the unrealized returns figure, they continue to pay the same specified dividends independent of current price.
+While the preferreds stocks are down in price and reduce the unrealized returns figure, they continue to pay the same specified dividends independent of current price, which is the purpose of their purchase.

-Cash equivalents 41% (Cash and precious metals) Stocks-equity 28% (Common stocks or ETFs; returns YTD about 5% above EQAL benchmark) Debt-leverage 31% (Preferreds, real estate, high-yield leveraged)
+Cash equivalents 20% (Cash and precious metals)

+Stocks-equity 36% (Common stocks or ETFs; returns YTD about 5% above EQAL benchmark)

+Debt-leverage 45% (Preferreds, real estate, high-yield leveraged)